 Feeding Frequency: Several feedings per day

-The Rosy Tetras not exceptionally difficult to care for provided the water is kept clean and stable.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+Rosy Tetras are not exceptionally difficult to care for provided the water is kept clean and stable.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-These fish are fairly hardy and a school of six will do best in about a 15 to 20 gallon aquarium.
-They need a high quality filter but make sure it does not create too much current as this fish prefers more sluggish waters.
-The lighting in the tank should be dim as they come from areas that have dense forest cover.
+Rosy Tetras are fairly hardy, and a school of 6 will do best in about a 15 to 20 gallon aquarium.
+They need a high quality filter that does not create too much current as this fish prefers more sluggish waters.
+Lighting should be dim as they come from areas with dense forest cover.

 The aquarium should be heavily planted around the sides and back and have plenty of open water for swimming in the front.
 It is best to use a river sand for the substrate.
-Adding aquarium safe peat to the filter will simulate the black water conditions that simulate the black water that these fish inhabit in nature.
-Adding a couple handfuls of dry leaves will also give a good natural feel to the tank.
+Adding aquarium-safe peat to the filter will simulate the black water conditions these fish inhabit in nature.
+Add a couple handfuls of dry leaves to give a good natural feel to the tank.
 Make sure to remove and replace the dried leaves every few weeks.
 Woodwork and floating plants will make them feel comfortable.
 Provide a few hiding places with scattered drift wood and twisted roots.

-Minimum Tank Size: 15 gal (57 L) - A school of six will do best in about a 20 gallon aquarium.
+Minimum Tank Size: 15 gal (57 L) - A school of 6 will do best in about a 20-gallon aquarium.